 GLF folded shortly after GAA got underway.
 GAA, with its one-issue approach to gay rights and a formal structure, turned out to be a more stable organization.
 The group rented an old fire house in Spring 1971 from the City for a meeting place.
 It was located in SoHo, a district south of central Greenwich Village and north of Little Italy and Chinatown.
 (SoHo is a contraction for the phrase "south of Houston (street).)
 At this time SoHo was an area of grungy commercial buildings, with a thin population of residents, many Italian-Americans, and a trickling influx of artists.
-In the closing decades of the century SoHo became the center of artistic life in NYC, and was filled with trendy restaurants and extravagantly expensive art galleries.
+In the closing decades of the 20th century SoHo became the center of artistic life in NYC, and was filled with trendy restaurants and extravagantly expensive art galleries.
 Once cheap lofts were rehabilitated into residential living spaces selling for hundreds and hundreds of thousands of dollars, and in some cases millions.
-However, back then it was a quieter, rundown area and dead at night.
+However, back in the 70's it was a quieter, somewhat rundown area and empty at night.

-GAA flag at the firehouse
+(right) GAA flag at the firehouse

 GAA used to have weekend dances at the Firehouse and these were quite popular for awhile, the firehouse was a good space for this.
 Some guys from the neighborhood went down a few times.
 But it was an inconvenient place to get to by public transportation from the Upper West Side, and far easier to simply hop on the IRT at West 72nd Street and get off at Sheridan Square in the West Village.

 While many guys went to the GAA dances, the organization had difficulty attracting people to join in its political activities.
+(Witness myself.)
 It remained a small group - less than 200, I have read - and eventually even its dances began losing out to the burgeoning West Village gay life.
 Then too, GAA made a miscalculation in its stance towards Mayor John Lindsay.
 Several times, both at official events and private social ones with his wife, they confronted and interrupted Lindsay in public.
 This did not sit well with many gay men.
 Lindsay was regarded very positively for having been the first public official in New York City to attempt to reverse the traditional homophobic policies of the city.
 Such a thing was nothing short of incredible for these years.
 He also backed the gay rights initiative in the City Council.
 The fact that "Handsome John" Lindsay also so clearly loved the city, and enjoyed going to Broadway shows, the opera and the philharmonic undoubtedly made him even more appealing to those gay men for whom these things were an important part of their lives too.
 And it seemed, as well, with the Reform Democrats having won the day, that gay people, especially in the Village where there was a very large concentration of them, would find a place in the regular political scene.